tundish/blathnaid/app/tale.rst

 They diverted the best goods to his favoured merchants, and shook down the hauliers for cash.

 The mayor also had a system of licenses which meant you had to pay a fee for lighting fires.
-So finding the Guild of Smiths was simple enough; they all worked together in an area near the docks, having had to club together to get enough money to pay for the privilege of heating their forges.
+So finding the Guild of Smiths was simple enough; they all worked together in an area near the dock, having had to club together to get enough money to pay for the privilege of heating their forges.

 A refuge
 --------

-.. todo:: Jack brews tea for Smiths
+While exploring one of the squares, Jack found himself gazing at a grand-looking Tavern, three storeys high.

-Every building in the main thoroughfare, and at the dock next to the river, was barred and locked and secured against strangers.
+He watched as two dreymen brought in barrels for the cellar.

-Jack found himself watching as two dreymen brought in barrels to the cellar.
 And he saw that every time one half of those big cellar doors banged shut, the hasp on it shook a little loose.
 Now when the dreymen left, they were careful to place a padlock on the door.
 But they couldn't seem to fasten it properly, and after a minute or two, they gave up and left it dangling.